General Information

 Running Shoes — Everyone should have a good pair of running shoes.

-*You must wear team jersey, shorts, & running shoes at ALL races.
+You must wear team jersey & shorts at ALL races.

 If interested in joining our club, please email me at: